 To be sure, I called poison control to confer.

 They, too, despite my pleading — Really?
 I can’t use a teensy tiny bit?
 Even if I’ve never experienced the adverse side effects?
 Is a small amount of chlorine gas so terrible? — agreed that bleach and vinegar should not be mixed.

 Ugh.
 OK.
 Fine.

-The upshot of all of this is that I’ve found a non-toxic solution that actually works just as beautifully.
-It’s not a DIY solution, but perhaps that’s just as well.
-This solution comes from Le Creuset itself: Cast Iron Cookware Cleaner.
+- A solution from Le Creuset itself: Cast Iron Cookware Cleaner.
 It costs $25, which may feel pricey, but you need a small amount for each job — this bottle will last a long time.

 Friends, how do you clean your enameled cast iron cookware?
 I’d love to know.